 They currently timetable across 8 sites (St Johns, City, Jenny Lind, Riverside, Worcester Arena, the Garage, the Arthouse and Lakeside).
 There are currently 183 bookable spaces including 74 seminar rooms and 8 lecture theatres.

-You can book rooms using the Room Request booking option from the Staff portal.
+You can book rooms using the Room Request booking tool.

 The technology can vary from room to room, but below is a general summary of what you will find, for information on what equipment is in a specific room please contact us.